nicholaswmin/automap/README.md

 root object.
 This is fixable but currently it is not.

-Note that the above are extreme cases in practice so unless you're dealing with very high concurrency numbers, you probably won't ever experience an issue in this regard, at all.
+Note that the above are extreme cases in practice so unless you're dealing with highly concurrent updates on the same object-graphs, there's a high chance you probably won't ever notice this problem.

-There's a ton of methods for implementing a concurrency-control algorithm on top of Redis - some are dead-simple mutex locks, others come ready as a library and others almost require a 4-year course in Theoretical Computer Science; if you have such a requirement you probably shouldn't be using this package though.

 ### Nested Lists